TylorShine/ds-train-scripts/README.md

    ```
    and zip (or 7-zip) it.

+   If you will not have labels, data structure will be:
+    ```
+    - my_voice_name
+        - song1
+            - song1.wav (audio file)
+            - song1.txt (transcript file, optional)
+        - song2
+            - song2.wav
+            - song2.txt
+        - ...
+    - ...
+    ```
+    and zip it.

+4. D&D the zip to `01-extract_data-lab_wav-midi.bat`.

-4. D&D `01-extract_data-lab_wav-midi.bat` to the zip file.
+    - If you will not have labels, D&D `01-extract_data-wav-transcribe-midi.bat` to the zip file.
+      - and, you wanna try to keep the punctuations ("!", "?" and "..."), run `01-extract_data-wav-transcribe-punct-midi.bat` instead.

-5. Edit `02-edit_config_acoustic.bat` to set the paths to the output directory.
+5. (optional) Edit `02-edit_config_acoustic.bat` to set the paths to the output directory.

 6. Run `02-edit_config_acoustic.bat` to generate the configuration file.